dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2765: Essential skills enable meaningful personal interactions.
+### T2765: These skills aid in navigating the world and building healthy relationships.

 |Support|
 |---|